European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 ### abort(): void

 Terminates any background timers or requests.
-The UID2 object remains in an unspecified state and cannot be used anymore.
+The EUID object remains in an unspecified state and cannot be used anymore.

-This function is intended for use in advanced scenarios where you might want to replace the existing UID2 object with a new instance.
+This function is intended for use in advanced scenarios where you might want to replace the existing EUID object with a new instance.

 ### callbacks